But ask anyone to write up a bio, or write up a ‘Meet the Team’ entry for your website?

 This template is set up to hit a few key notes:

-- Ask questions that highlight a problem in your industry nice, and how your particular team member responds to it.
+- Ask questions that highlight a problem in your industry niche, and how your particular team member responds to it.

 - Express themselves as real people, and not drones.